jaclarner/jaclarner/content/blog/dhondt/index.md

 As the new system beds in, voters will inevitably hear appeals framed in terms of marginal seats: "The sixth seat is between us and Party X […] vote for us to stop them."
 This framing is misleading for two reasons.

 The first problem is epistemic.
 As Figure 3 makes clear, constituency outcomes are highly sensitive to the precise distribution of votes across all parties.
-At transitional vote shares, a shift of just one or two percentage points — or a different pattern of opposition fragmentation — can move outcomes by a full seat.
+At transitional vote shares, a shift of just one or two percentage points or a different pattern of opposition fragmentation can move outcomes by a full seat.
 No party, no matter how sophisticated its internal polling, can know with confidence that the contest in a given constituency is specifically for the sixth seat.
 The certainty implied by such appeals is false.

 The second problem is strategic, and it cuts deeper.
 Even if a voter accepts the premise that their preferred bloc of parties is competing for a marginal seat, the most efficient tactical response under D'Hondt is not necessarily to vote for whichever party in that bloc claims to be closest to the threshold.
-It is to concentrate support behind the *largest* party in that bloc.
+It is to concentrate support behind the *largest* party in that bloc [though I recognise that this assumes that voters do actually perceive parties as existing in similar ideological blocs.
+I think there is some good evidence that they broadly do - like [here](https://academic.oup.com/pa/article/79/1/154/8128637?guestAccessKey=)]) and [here](https://blogs.cardiff.ac.uk/thinking-wales/consolidation-not-conversion-understanding-waless-ongoing-realignment/) - but I accept there is variation in understanding who believes make up the blocs].

 This follows directly from the D'Hondt dividend documented above.
 A bloc of ideologically adjacent voters wins more total seats by consolidating behind a single large party than by splitting their support across two medium-sized ones.
 Two parties each polling at 20% will, on average, win fewer combined seats than a single party polling at 40%, even though the total vote share is identical.

 This is counterintuitive.
 Under first-past-the-post, tactical voting means holding your nose and backing whoever is best placed to beat the candidate you dislike most.
 Under D'Hondt, tactical voting within a bloc means something quite different: rallying behind the strongest party in your preferred grouping, precisely because the system rewards concentration.
-The D'Hondt dividend is not just an analytical curiosity — it is a structural incentive to consolidate.

 ## Implications for 7 May